DillaDJ/GDTag/README.md

 ## Usage
 ### The Tag Editor
-Open the tag editor to start: Project>Tools>Open
+Open the tag editor to start: Project>Tools>Open Tag Editor
-![Path to the editor](https://github.com/DillaDJ/GDTag/blob/main/doc/Editor-1.png)

-Tag Editor, the tag editor should now be docked on the top-left.
+![Path to the editor](https://github.com/DillaDJ/GDTag/blob/main/doc/Editor-1.png) The tag editor should now be docked on the top-left.

 The toolbar has three buttons, clicking the first button will add a tag.
 Left clicking tags will select them.
 Adding a tag with another tag selected will parent it to the selected tag.